-If you’re a job seeker hoping to impress a hiring manager, it’s important to have references who can vouch for you.
-While references might not be the first thing a potential employer looks at, they provide valuable insights into your qualifications, skills and work ethic.
+If you’re a job seeker hoping to stand out from other applicants, it’s important to have references who can vouch for you.
+While references might not be the first thing a potential employer looks at, they're important later on in the recruitment process, backing up your qualifications, skills and work ethic.

-For many employers, references are an essential part of the hiring process, whether they’re vouching for your work experience, your qualifications or your character.
+For many employers, references are an essential part of hiring someone new, whether they’re vouching for your work experience, your qualifications or your character.
 In this article, discover the basics of resumé references, including how many references to include, where to put them, how to format them and other best practices for listing resumé references.

 Resumé references are people you trust to vouch for you.
 They’re contacts potential employers can call to verify your performance, get insights into your character and follow up on other skills or knowledge that could be relevant to a position you’re applying for.
 A hiring manager will generally contact your references during the final stages of the hiring process.
 Your references are there to confirm that the positive attributes you’ve demonstrated during the interview process are genuine.